 Both courses are offered through Pellissippi State’s Business and Community Services division, which offers workforce development, customized skills training and personalized, non-credit courses.
 For more information or to register for these courses, visit www.pstcc.edu/bcs or call 865-539-7167.

-For more information about the Arts at Pellissippi State offerings for 2015-2016, visit www.pstcc.edu/arts or call (865) 694-6400.
-To request accommodations for a disability, contact the executive director of Equity and Compliance at (865) 539-7401 or firstname.lastname@example.org.
+For more information about Pellissippi State, visit www.pstcc.edu or call 865-694-6400.
+To request accommodations for a disability for these courses, contact the executive director of Equity and Compliance at 865-539-7401 or firstname.lastname@example.org.